 Christina Patramanis, Brand Marketing Specialist and Event Coordinator

-Christina has worked in marketing and as an events coordinator for over fifteen years in the Eastern Iowa area since graduating from the University of Iowa.
-She has a background in writing, performance and the arts, and loves how the creation of craft beer combines artistry and science.
-Christina loves being part of the KBC family, and is very proud to be involved in the Iowa craft beer community as a member of Pink Boots Society, an org. that assists, inspires and educates women beer industry professionals, and to hold the office of Secretary on the Iowa Brewers Guild Board of Directors (2019-2021) .
+Christina has worked in marketing and events production for over fifteen years in the eastern Iowa area since graduating from the University of Iowa.
+She has a background in writing, performance and the arts, and adores how the creation of craft beer combines artistry and science.
+Christina loves being part of the Kalona Brewing family, and is involved in the greater Iowa craft beer community as a member of Pink Boots Society, and proudly holds the office of Secretary on the Iowa Brewers Guild Board of Directors (2019-2021) .

 For press, advertising or music booking inquiries, please contact: christina.p at kalonabrewery dot com

 Cody is an Iowa native, originally from Knoxville and now residing in Iowa City, and is a graduate of Kirkwood Community College.
 In his spare time he enjoys watching sports, especially Hawkeye football and basketball, and is a huge fan of the Chicago Cubs!
 He and his wife Clare have two boys, Caden and Logan and they love to spend time outdoors with the family, traveling together to favorite getaway spots like the Driftless Region in Wisconsin, and hanging out with a can of (Kalona) beer on their back deck.
 Cody’s love of craft beer brought him to KBC in 2017, and he is having fun getting to know others in the beer community across Eastern and Central Iowa through his work.

 For sales-related inquiries contact cody.r at kalonabrewery dot com